 So how are risks minimised?

-Many peer-to-peer lending platforms offer assurances that lenders’ funds will remain safe, usually by diversifying lender capital among many borrowers and/or offering a reserve fund in the event of missed payments and defaults.
-This is a good safety measure, and certainly helps to minimise the risk.
-But is it enough?
+Many peer-to-peer lending platforms offer assurances that lenders’ funds will remain safe, usually by diversifying lender capital among many borrowers and/or offering a contingency fund in the event of missed payments and defaults.

 Since April 2014, all P2P lenders have been regulated by the Financial Conduct Authority (FCA).
 At Lending Works, we have welcomed this additional scrutiny as we take the role of looking after our customers' money very seriously.
 We recognise that the FCA is here to protect consumers, and we are here to deliver the best service possible.